 Field workshop partners are Kalan Enterprises in Coen, Cape York; Larrakia Nation in Darwin; and the Kowanyama Aboriginal Land and Natural Resource Management Office (supported by Abm Elgoring Ambung, the Native Title Corporation for Kowanyama).

 Key Australian Government partners are the Department of Agriculture, Water and the Environment, and the National Indigenous Australians Agency.

-This project is due for completion in June 2021.
+This project was completed in June 2021.

 Kirsten Maclean, CSIRO

 E: [email protected]